sam-paech/antislop-sampler/README.md

 - Raw logits
 - Ability to bias logits when generating

 Unfortunately that rules out most commercial APIs since few let you specify logit biases.
-For inferencing engines, they will likely be a mixed bag in terms of ease of implementation, as most/all samplers work per token without this weird backtracking stuff we're doing here.
+For inferencing engines, they will likely be a mixed bag in terms of ease of integration, as most/all samplers work per token without this weird backtracking stuff we're doing here.

 If you do implement this sampler in your thing, please let me know about it!